the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 };
 ~~~~~~~

-Function expressions have their right to exist though.
+You will learn more about this concept called hoisting which enables this behavior later.
+Anyway, function expressions have their right to exist though.
 For example, you can use a function expression to create a function conditionally and thus only create one of both functions when the conditional runs:

 {title="index.js",lang="javascript"}
 ~~~~~~~